 Despite reservations from both parties, the bill received bipartisan support in the Senate, passing 74-26.
 Both South Carolina senators voted against the bill.

-On Monday, the bill passed in the House 269-161, though all five Republican representatives from South Carolina voted against it.
+On Monday, 269-161, though all five Republican representatives from South Carolina voted against it.

 South Carolina Sen. Jim DeMint voted against the bill.
 DeMint championed the Cut, Cap and Balance Act and although the compromise bill includes cuts and a cap on spending, it does not require the addition of a balanced budget amendment.